 Manulife Bank is the online banking arm of The Manufacturers Life Insurance Company.
 They offer one of the most flexible online banking packages of any other competitor with their All-In Banking Package.

-This package includes an everyday banking account, high-interest savings account with 2.0% interest, travel insurance, and various savings tools.
+This package includes an everyday banking account, a savings account with 2.10% interest, travel insurance, and various savings tools.
+You get free Interac e-Transfers, unlimited debit purchases in Canada and free withdrawals from ATMs in The Exchange Network.
 There is a monthly fee of $10 for this entire package, but they will waive the fee if your closing balance is at least $100 higher than the previous month (which is a great incentive to save)!
-You get free Interac e-Transfers, unlimited debit purchases in Canada and free withdrawals from ATMs in The Exchange Network.

-If you're looking for an online savings account with a high-interest rate and aren't so concerned about daily transaction needs, then Manulife Bank also has its Advantage Account.
-This account offers a 2.85% interest rate and free unlimited banking transactions if you keep your balance above $1,000.
+If you’re looking for an online savings account with a high-interest rate and aren’t so concerned about daily transaction needs, then Manulife Bank also offers an Advantage Account.
+This account gives you 2.85% interest and free unlimited banking transactions if you keep your balance above $1,000.

 For those wanting to bank in USD, they also offer a US Dollar Advantage account.
 You can open an account with Manulife Bank via their website or mobile app as long as you're a Canadian citizen.